squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 ''keys'' refers to the database keys which Squid uses to index cache objects.
 Every object in the cache--whether saved on disk or currently being downloaded--has a cache key.
-For Squid-1.0 and Squid-1.1 the cache key was basically the URL.
-Squid-2 uses MD5 checksums for cache keys.
+We use MD5 checksums for cache keys.